-Canadian postsecondary schools are warning that a federal cap on international student visas could have unintended consequences that will hurt institutions under financial strain and risk damaging the country’s image as a study destination, NewWestminster Record reports.
+Canadian postsecondary schools warn that a federal cap on international student visas could have unintended consequences.
+The cap could hurt institutions under financial strain and damage the country’s image as a study destination, NewWestminster Record reports.

 Canadian Immigration Minister, Marc Miller, said in a CTV interview Sunday that the federal government is considering a limit on the number of study permits it issues, citing a high volume that “has gotten out of control.”
 It’s the second time since August that he has suggested such a move is in the works, though Ottawa has yet to produce details.

-But Philip Landon, interim president of Universities Canada, the lobby group that represents nearly 100 Canadian schools, said Thursday that he had cautioned the government about adopting a one-size-fits-all approach to a visa cap.
+However, Philip Landon, the interim president of Universities Canada, a lobby group representing nearly 100 Canadian schools, stated on Thursday that he had advised the government against implementing a uniform visa cap.

-Mr. Landon said he senses that the federal government is more focused on private colleges than universities this time and is trying to devise mechanisms to address growth in that sector.
-He said that, although universities have seen significant increases in international student numbers, that growth has been steady rather than explosive.
+Mr. Landon said he senses that the federal government is more focused on private colleges than universities this time and is devising mechanisms to address growth in that sector.
+Although universities have seen significant increases in international student numbers, that growth has been steady rather than explosive.

 “Canada needs to continue to attract talent from around the world.
 It’s really important that there’s responsible growth and that we don’t put a chill on international students coming,” Mr Landon said.

-Universities are still hoping to see a trusted institution framework implemented, which would reward schools with a good record on international students and fast-track their study-permit applications.
-The government previously said it would have such a framework prepared for the fall 2024 semester.
+Universities are still hoping to see a trusted institution framework implemented.
+This framework would reward schools with a good record of international students and fast-track their study permit applications.
+The government said it would prepare a framework for the fall 2024 semester.

 Bahoz Dara Aziz, a spokesperson for Mr. Miller, said negotiations on that model are continuing with provincial governments.

-Colleges and Institutes Canada, the umbrella group that represents publicly-funded colleges, said growth in international student numbers has brought many benefits to schools and communities, including a $22-billion annual contribution to the economy.
+Colleges and Institutes Canada, the umbrella group representing publicly funded colleges, said the increasing number of international students has brought many benefits to schools and communities, including a $22 billion annual contribution to the economy.
 The higher tuition fees paid by international students have helped schools mitigate the impact of decreased provincial funding, CIC said.

-“Solutions need to recognize regional differences and steer clear of a one-size-fits-all approach, which could be detrimental to those communities that have ample capacity to welcome additional students,” CIC said in a statement on its website.
+“Solutions need to recognize regional differences and steer clear of a one-size-fits-all approach, which could be detrimental to those communities with ample capacity to welcome additional students,” CIC said on its website.

 “We welcome the minister’s clear indication that he’s looking at labour force needs as an important outcome for international student recruitment,” Mr Sangster said.
-“Skilled trades, personal support workers, truck drivers, logistics, those are the kind of roles our institutions flourish at.”
+“Skilled trades, personal support workers, truck drivers, logistics—those are the roles at which our institutions flourish.”

-Larissa Bezo, president of the Canadian Bureau for International Education, said Ottawa must avoid what she called “simplistic, short-term solutions” that would damage Canada’s reputation as a welcoming, attractive country to international students.
+Larissa Bezo, president of the Canadian Bureau for International Education, said Ottawa must avoid “simplistic, short-term solutions” that would damage Canada’s reputation as a welcoming, attractive country to international students.

-She conceded there is over-saturation of students in some parts of the country, but pointed to regions with the capacity to grow that are eager for more.
+She conceded there is an oversaturation of students in some parts of the country but pointed to regions with the capacity to grow that are eager for more.
 She said a cap could lead to unhealthy competition between provinces and institutions.